-Abstract-A back-propagation algorithm following a gradient descent approach is used for training deep neural networks.
-Since it iteratively performs a large number of matrix operations to compute the gradients, GPUs (Graphics Processing Units) are efficient especially for the training phase.
-Thus, a cluster of computers each of which equips multiple GPUs can significantly accelerate the training phase.
-Although the gradient computation is still a major bottleneck of the training, gradient aggregation and parameter optimization impose both communication and computation overheads, which should also be reduced for further shortening the training time.
+SUMMARY Since deep learning workloads perform a large number of matrix operations on training data, GPUs (Graphics Processing Units) are efficient especially for the training phase.
+A cluster of computers each of which equips multiple GPUs can significantly accelerate the deep learning workloads.
+More specifically, a back-propagation algorithm following a gradient descent approach is used for the training.
+Although the gradient computation is still a major bottleneck of the training, gradient aggregation and optimization impose both communication and computation overheads, which should also be reduced for further shortening the training time.
 To address this issue, in this paper, multiple GPUs are interconnected with a PCI Express (PCIe) over 10Gbit Ethernet (10GbE) technology.
-Since these remote GPUs are interconnected via network switches, gradient aggregation and optimizers (e.g., SGD, Adagrad, Adam, and SMORMS3) are offloaded to an FPGA-based network switch between a host machine and remote GPUs; thus, the gradient aggregation and optimization are completed in the network.
-Evaluation results using four remote GPUs connected via the FPGA-based 10GbE switch that implements the four optimizers demonstrate that these optimization algorithms are accelerated by up to 3.0x and 1.25x compared to CPU and GPU implementations, respectively.
-Also, the gradient aggregation throughput by the FPGA-based switch achieves 98.3% of the 10GbE line rate.
+Since these remote GPUs are interconnected with network switches, gradient aggregation and optimizers (e.g., SGD, AdaGrad, Adam, and SMORMS3) are offloaded to FPGA-based 10GbE switches between remote GPUs; thus, the gradient aggregation and parameter optimization are completed in the network.
+The proposed FPGA-based 10GbE switches with the four optimizers are implemented on NetFPGA-SUME board.
+Their resource utilizations are increased by PEs for the optimizers, and they consume up to 56% of the resources.
+Evaluation results using four remote GPUs connected via the proposed FPGA-based switch demonstrate that these optimizers are accelerated by up to 3.0x and 1.25x compared to CPU and GPU implementations, respectively.
+Also, the gradient aggregation throughput by the FPGA-based switch achieves up to 98.3% of the 10GbE line rate.